letsencrypt/pebble/README.md

 if this variable is set to a non-empty string, its value will be used in the appropriate field of all issued certificates.

-For instance, to instruct a client to check the URL `http://127.0.0.1:4002` and retrieve the OCSP status of a certificate, run:
+For instance, to have Pebble issue certificates that instruct a client to check the URL `http://127.0.0.1:4002` to retrieve the OCSP status of a certificate, run:

 `PEBBLE_CA_OCSP_RESPONDER_URL=http://127.0.0.1:4002 pebble`